Angus MacNeil says SNP 'clueless' about independence plan

 "The urgency for independence is absent," he added.

-The Western Isles representative - who is one of the SNP's longest-serving MPs, having first been elected in 2005 - said the Scottish government was "utterly clueless" when it unsuccessfully took the UK government to the Supreme Court last year over its refusal to grant Holyrood powers to stage a second referendum.
+The Western Isles representative - who is one of the SNP's longest-serving MPs, having first been elected in 2005 - said the Scottish government was "utterly clueless" when it unsuccessfully took the UK government to the Supreme Court last year in a bid to establish whether Holyrood has the power to hold a second referendum without Westminster's consent.

-He said ministers "left the Supreme Court utterly clueless about how to pursue independence".
+He said the ruling meant that SNP ministers had "left the Supreme Court utterly clueless about how to pursue independence".

 The letter continued: "The SNP still have no clear understanding that it has to use elections to negotiate Scottish independence from Westminster by getting the backing of the majority of the electorate.